2022 Maccabiah Games: Notable competitors

-Israeli Olympian and European Championships bronze medalist Lihie Raz swept the artistic gymnastics open women’s events, winning six gold medals.
-World champion bronze medalist Andrey Medvedev was part of the Team Israel squad that won the gold medal in the open men’s team.
+Israeli Olympian and European Championships bronze medalist Lihie Raz swept the artistic gymnastics open women's events, winning six gold medals.
+World champion bronze medalist Andrey Medvedev was part of the Team Israel squad that won the gold medal in the open men's team.
+Australian rhythmic gymnast and future Olympian Alexandra Kiroi-Bogatyreva won five bronze medals.

-In swimming, Israeli Olympian, two-time world champion, and national record holder Anastasia Gorbenko won the women’s 200 m individual medley, Israeli Olympian, former European Junior Champion, and national record holder Yakov Toumarkin won the men’s 200 m backstroke, and Israeli Olympian and national record holder Meiron Cheruti won the men's 50 m freestyle.
-Israeli Olympian and national record holder Gal Cohen Groumi won the men’s 100 m butterfly; he was at the time a rising sophomore at the University of Michigan and finished 10th in the 100 fly at the 2022 NCAA Division I Championships.
-Israeli Olympian Michael Laitarovsky won the men’s 100 m backstroke.
+In swimming, Israeli Olympian, two-time world champion, and national record holder Anastasia Gorbenko won the women's 200 m individual medley, Israeli Olympian, former European Junior Champion, and national record holder Yakov Toumarkin won the men's 200 m backstroke, and Israeli Olympian and national record holder Meiron Cheruti won the men's 50 m freestyle.
+Israeli Olympian and national record holder Gal Cohen Groumi won the men's 100 m butterfly; he was at the time a rising sophomore at the University of Michigan and finished 10th in the 100 fly at the 2022 NCAA Division I Championships.
+Israeli Olympian Michael Laitarovsky won the men's 100 m backstroke.
 Israeli Bar Soloveychik won a gold medal while breaking the record that had stood for 33 years in the 400 m freestyle.

+Israeli Olympian Anat Lelior won the gold medal in women's surfing.

-Olympic swimmer and national record holder Denis Petrashov of Kyrgyzstan won the men’s 100 m breaststroke.
+Olympic swimmer and national record holder Denis Petrashov of Kyrgyzstan won the men's 100 m breaststroke.

 In badminton, Israeli Olympian Ksenia Polikarpova won a gold medal in women's doubles and a silver medal in women's singles, Israeli Yuval Pugach won a gold medal in mixed doubles and a silver medal in women's doubles, and Israeli Alexander Bass won a silver medal in men's doubles.
 Lithuanian Alan Plavin won bronze medals in men's singles and men's doubles.

+In women's basketball, American Abby Meyers captained and won a gold medal with Team USA.
+In men's basketball, Spencer Freedman and Sam Iorio played for the gold medal-winning Team USA.